-Course DescriptionThis presentation describes good practices for designing high-speed core logic in Altera FPGAs.
-As bandwidth rises and time to market pressures increase, it’s more critical to use good design practices to ensure a quick design and timing closure cycle.
-The techniques are useful even if your design runs at low or medium speeds.
-If you follow these design techniques, the design will be easier to close timing, regardless of the clock frequency it runs at.
-It will also have shorter compile times.
+Course DescriptionThis presentation describes good practices for designing high-speed core logic in Intel® FPGAs.
+As bandwidth rises and time to market pressures increase, it’s more critical to always use good design practices to ensure a quick design and timing closure cycle.
+These techniques are useful even if your design runs at slower speeds since they still can make it easier for you to close timing, regardless of the target clock frequency of the design.
+These techniques can also provide the benefit of shorter compile times.

 At Course Completion